Determining cancer cells division strategy

-To determine which model is followed by the different kinds of cell types and determine the cell size distribution in both bacterial and eukariotic cell populations, various experimental techniques have been developed~\cite{Cadart2014, EnricoBena2021}, comprising time-lapse microscopy~\cite{Wallden2016}, single-cell tracking~\cite{TaheriAraghi2015}, and gene tagging~\cite{Andersen1998}.
+To determine which model is followed by the different kinds of cell types and determine the cell size distribution in both bacterial and eukaryotic cell populations, various experimental techniques have been developed~\cite{Cadart2014, EnricoBena2021}, comprising time-lapse microscopy~\cite{Wallden2016}, single-cell tracking~\cite{TaheriAraghi2015}, and gene tagging~\cite{Andersen1998}.
+Parallel to experimental progress, different models of cell size regulation (with few key parameters) have been proposed.
+From the pioneering works of Powell~\cite{POWELL1964} and Anderson~\cite{Anderson1969}, that compared analytical predictions with cell counts experiments to more recent works that proposed mathematical models to interpret both population and single cell-based data \cite{Amir2014, Osella2014, 8619403, NietoAcuna2019, evolat, tolomeo, Jia2021, Lin2020}.

 In particular, progresses in the quantitative measurement of single-cell features, using, for instance, mother machines, allow for the characterization of the growth and division strategy for fast-proliferating cell populations, like bacteria and yeasts (whose doubling times are on the order of hours).
-For other cell types, like mammalian ones, it is harder to get track several divisions due to lower division rates and more stringent growing conditions.
+For other cell types, like mammalian ones, it is harder to track several divisions due to lower division rates and more stringent growing conditions.
 Thus there is still not much understanding of size determination in cancer~\cite{Ho2018, Jones2023}.

-Parallel to experimental progress, different models of cell size regulation (with few key parameters) have been proposed.
-From the pioneering works of \cite{POWELL1964, Anderson1969}, that compared analytical predictions with cell counts experiments to more recent works that proposed mathematical models to interpret both population and single cell-based data \cite{Amir2014, Osella2014, 8619403, NietoAcuna2019, ecolat, evolat, tolomeo, Jia2021, expexp, Lin2020}.

-In this paper, we propose an novel experimental protocol coupled with a minimal mathematical model to determine the homeostatic strategy adopted by populations of liquid tumor cells.
-In particular, the experimental protocol we propose makes use of flow cytometry measurements which yield information on both the cell size via the collected forward scattering signal~\cite{VargasGarcia2020} and the cell lineage and partition noise through fluorescent markers that selectively bound cell internal organelles~\cite{Peruzzi2021}) the determination of cell lineage and partition noise.
+In this paper, we propose a novel experimental protocol coupled with a minimal mathematical model to determine the homeostatic strategy adopted by populations of leukemia cells.
+In particular, the experimental protocol, we propose, makes use of flow cytometry measurements which yield information on the cell size (via the collected forward scattering signal~\cite{VargasGarcia2020}) and permit (via live cell fluorescent tags~\cite{Peruzzi2021}) the determination of cell lineage and partition noise.
 Experimental data are compared with the predictions of a minimal model where the variation of a single parameter allows the exploration of the different size-homeostasis strategies.
 In particular, we developed a quantitative analytical framework based on three key features: (i) cell growth and division rates depend on powers of the cell size, (i) cell division can take place after the cell accomplishes a certain number of intermediate tasks, and (iii) daughter cells can inherit an uneven portion of the mother cell size.